 The study confirms a popularly-held belief in parts of the country that migrants simply refuse to fit in.

-Boat people from as far back as 1788 didn’t bother applying for passports or visas, were bent on introducing their own laws, and, in many cases concealed criminal records, according to the damning report.
+Boat people from as far back as 1788 didn’t bother applying for passports or visas, were set on introducing their own laws, and, in many cases concealed criminal records, according to the damning report.

 Chief researcher Marianne Williams said migrants have stubbornly refused to adapt to the local culture.
 “They haven’t made an effort to fit in, and in a lot of cases they’ve tried to impose their own laws onto those already here”.